Open NowBusiness

 What is the Back to Work Employer Incentive Payments?

 The Back to Work Employer Incentive Payments is a business grant offered by Department of Trade, Employment and Training in Australia, providing Up to $20K in funding.
-Queensland's Back to Work program offers financial support payments of up to $20,000 to eligible non-government employers who hire and retain eligible unemployed jobseekers.
-Support is available for eligible jobs located in specified Queensland regions and local government areas.
+Queensland's Back to Work program offers financial support payments of up to $20,000 to eligible employers who hire and retain eligible unemployed jobseekers.
+The program supports ongoing employment in eligible Queensland regions, including standard employment, disability employment, and eligible apprenticeships or traineeships.

 2